mattermost/docs/source/channels/share-links.rst

 .. note::

   - Message previews respect channel membership permissions, so they’re only visible to users who have access to the original message.
 If the link is to a message in a public channel, any member of the team can see the message preview.
 If the link is to a message in a private channel or direct message, only members in that channel can see the message preview.
   - If you're unable to share links, contact your Mattermost system admin for assistance.
+An `SSL certificate (or a self-signed certificate) </onboard/ssl-client-certificate.html>`__ may be required for this functioanlity to work.

 .. tabs::